StackOverflowIsBetterThanAnyAI/pico-w-clock-oled-display/README.md

 By pressing `KEY0`, the program is restarted, pressing `KEY1` leads to clearing the screen.
 The content reappears after pressing `KEY1` once again.

-Holding down `KEY0` for five seconds will shotdown the `Pico` safely.
+Holding down `KEY0` for five seconds will shutdown the `Pico` safely.